GrafeasGroup/blossom/README.md

 If an issue is detected when you run `git commit`, the action will be aborted and you'll receive a message about what needs to be fixed before committing.

-## Notes on URLs

-Because there are subdomains that share a common session cookie, using `localhost:8000` as the development URL isn't an option because of some legacy issues with how the internet works.
-In Chrome, ending any URL with `.localhost` will automatically loop back to the host computer, so you don't have to modify your `hosts` file.
-Make sure that when you're working with the application, you're using `grafeas.localhost:8000` as the base url; for example, `wiki.grafeas.localhost:8000` or `payments.grafeas.localhost:8000`.
-This will translate to `grafeas.org` when deployed, so verify that anything that needs to be cross-subdomain is able to tell what the base host is.

 * Minimum Python version: 3.8